Who is Chay Lapin?

 Chay Lapin’s Legal Challenges

-Right now, Lapin is neck-deep in trouble, with six angry customers bringing forward claims against him through the Financial Industry Regulatory Authority (FINRA).
+Right now, Lapin is neck-deep in trouble, with six angry customers bringing forward claims against him through the Financial Industry Regulatory Authority (file a FINRA complaint).
 They allege some serious misdeeds – like not doing the necessary legwork before advising investments, suggesting options that didn’t fit the client’s needs, and hiding key information that could influence decisions.
 These are the kind of accusations that slap a big question mark on a broker’s reputation.

 You see, in my experience, trust is everything in this business.
 And that trust is built on something called the ‘FINRA suitability rule’.
 When that rule is broken, it’s more than just a slap on the wrist – it can lead to folks losing their hard-earned cash.